 Eight graduate courses (32 semester hours of credit) are required for the degree: three required courses and five elective courses.
 The required courses provide a basic training in mathematical methods, and the elective courses include a wide variety of advanced topics.
-In addition, the program allows up to two of the elective courses to be taken outside the mathematics department.
+In addition, the program allows up to two of the elective courses to be taken outside the Department of Mathematics.
+No course can be used to satisfy both a requirement and an elective.

-Three core courses: Introduction to Mathematical Methods and Modeling; Applied Statistics or Mathematical Statistics; Analysis 1 or Algebra 1 or Probability 1.
+Three core courses: MATH 5131 Introduction to Mathematical Methods and Modeling; MATH 7343 Applied Statistics or MATH 7342 Mathematical Statistics; MATH 5101 Analysis 1 or MATH 5111 Algebra 1 or MATH 7241 Probability 1.